 6 years ago, I founded AllTeamz, a family of web and mobile apps.
 The experience enabled me to take on responsibilities I had little practical knowledge of previously.
 I was the product manager, system administrator, architect, development team, the sales and marketing team, and the sole individual responsible for customer service.
 As a result of the successful side project, a top 20 paid sports app, I became a more well-rounded TechOps leader.
 The experience allows me to understand business needs, the reliance on tools, data, support, and stability provided by our tech organizations.

-I have over 15 years of experience working in Technical Operations and currently, work as Hulu's Director of Production Operations.
-Our teams are expected to maximize uptime/availability for our DMVPD and VOD products by leveraging NOC engineers, a talented engineering team, and the analytical tools built by those teams.
+I have over 15 years of experience leading Technical Operations teams with some of the most respected companies in streaming media, finance, and security technology.
+As Hulu's Director of Production Operations, my teams are expected to maximize uptime/availability for our DMVPD and VOD products by leveraging operators, a talented engineering team, and the analytical tools built by those teams.

 - Operations is not a team, it's a cultural value